 top of page

-Through the stories of four indigenous artists, activists, and their families, this two-part educational documentary revisits the tragic events that took place during the “rubber boom” of early twentieth century in the Putumayo region, where over 30,000 indigenous people lost their lives after being enslaved and tortured by the rubber barons.
-Produced in collaboration with the Ministry of Education of Peru, the film seeks to raise awareness of a genocide that has been silenced by the official history for more than a century.
-2016.
-70 min
+Through the stories of four indigenous artists, activists, and their families, this educational documentary revisits the tragic events that took place during the “rubber boom” of early twentieth century in the Putumayo region, where over 30,000 indigenous people lost their lives after being enslaved and tortured by the rubber barons.

 www.transnationalfiesta.com